Nude-Finance/Tembo.Savings.Interviews.ApplicationService/readme.md

   - But you might need to stub or mock them in your tests.
 - You may add new projects to the solution, and add appropriate nuget references.
 - You may change and add new types defined in `Services.Common.Model`.
 But, because this library is shared within the company, you'll need to justify your decision.
-- The exercise shouldn't take too hours.
+- The exercise shouldn't take too long.
 Don't implement:
     - Simple validation (required, min-length etc).
     - Argument checking
     - Logging